 We have put to the test two brands of nappy from two of the top sellers of nappies.
 We will not persuade you into buying one brand over the other.
-The idea is to give you enough knowledge so that you can determine which brand of napy is best suited to your baby.
+The idea is to give you enough knowledge so that you can determine which brand of nappy is best suited to your baby.

-The testing has been compiled into a veriety of different methods, testing which talks about both the positive and negative of each brand.
-We have chosen Pampers Size 0 nappies and compaired this with ASDA little angels size 0 nappies.
+The testing has been compiled into a verity of different methods, testing which talks about both the positive and negative of each brand.
+We have chosen Pampers Size 0 nappies and compared this with ASDA little angels size 0 nappies.
 Both have their positive and negative features.
 We have constructed a short video to show you both the brands in action, when they come into contact with wetness.
 The video can be found further down the page.

-This is the line that runs from end to end straight down the center of the nappy.
+This is the line that runs from end to end straight down the centre of the nappy.
 The line changes colour to blue, once the nappy is wet enough in which case the nappy will require changing.

 The wetness indicators on both products took awhile to react with the water, approx 3 – 5 minutes.
 This could mean that once your baby has wet the nappy, the reaction time could be up to 5 mins until you notice that the nappy is wet.